Myster/docs-1/docs/administration/managing-users-and-teams/example-scenario.md

+This page is designed to be an introduction to using permissions with Octopus, and how permissions, roles and teams work together in allowing users access to appropriate information.
+It's commonly a little confusing at first as the control you have is so granular, but the concept can be simplified to this.

+- Permissions are given to a role
+- A role is assigned to a team
+- A team is scoped to projects, project groups and/or environments

 ### Example Scenario

 We have a team that should be dedicated to a specific project.
 They should be able to create and edit anything to do with this project (i.e. deployment process, variables, channels, etc.).
 To accomplish this, we'll follow these steps.

+1. Create a user.
-1. Create a custom role and assign it specific permissions.
+2. Create a custom role and assign it specific permissions.
 We can also use built-in user roles as shown in our [User Roles page](https://octopus.com/docs/administration/managing-users-and-teams/user-roles).
-2. Create a new user.
-2. Create a new team, scoping it to a specific project, and assign this new role and user to it.
+2. Create a new team, scope it to a specific project, and assign this new role and user to it.

 ### Process